zsdonghao/Imitation-Learning-Dagger-Torcs/README.md

 ## Usage
-Make sure everything above work well and run:
+Make sure everything above work well and then run:

 - `python dagger.py`

-It will start a Torcs server at the beginning of every episode, and end when it crashs or the speed is too low.
+It will start a Torcs server at the beginning of every episode, and terminate the server when the car crashs or the speed is too low.
 Note that, the self-contained `gym_torcs.py` is modified from [Gym-Torcs](https://github.com/ugo-nama-kun/gym_torcs), you can try different settings (like default speed, terminated speed) by modifying it.

 ## Results

-After Episode 1, the car crashes after 315 steps (unfixed value).
+After Episode 1, the car crashes after 315 steps.
 ![](http://i.imgur.com/YfqFXQZ.gif)

 <!---